We thought running long distances made everyone fall asleep by 8:00 p.m.

 - We need to understand the metals in light of trying to support the mineral balance – she recommends one Epsom salt bath a week.
 That’s one way to assist elimination of heavy metals.
 Aluminum is excreted through kidneys mainly, which is why the number one recommendation (and one we have the whole family doing as part of our summer morning routine) is…

 Drink a glass of water right away in the morning (even if you don’t want to)!
 Force yourself to do it.
-That gives your body a chance to detox from whatever happened overnight and sets you up for hydration throughout the day.
+That gives your body a chance to eliminate whatever happened overnight and sets you up for hydration throughout the day.
 We adults drink 15-20 ounces and the kids drink whatever size glass they choose.

 Oh, and drat – I almost forgot what Lydia underscored as the most important thing to get the body back in balance…if you listened to our interview on adrenal health I bet you can guess…sleep.